barretg/hl1-anniversary-ap/docs/PORT_PLAN.md

 ### Next

-Confirmed in play: the hub, `ap`, `ap_warp`, arrival checks, charger checks, weapon refusal, item delivery, saves and intra-mission transitions.
+Confirmed in play, across multiple full runs completed without issue: the hub, `ap`, `ap_warp`, arrival checks, charger checks, weapon refusal, item delivery, saves and intra-mission transitions, the mission-boundary interception, the finale's seal and the goal, DeathLink in both directions with the amnesty countdown, every trap, and the known map facts from `game/README.md`.

-Not yet, in the order a run-through will reach them:

-1. **The mission boundary.** Play to the end of a mission's last map and let the game's own `trigger_changelevel` fire.
-It should be intercepted, report the mission complete, and return to the hub.
-Most moving parts, and the one place a mistake can still crash the engine.
-2. **The finale's seal.** Finish `missions_required` missions and check that Nihilanth opens, that `ap_warp` into it works, and that clearing it sends the goal.
-3. **DeathLink**, both directions, and the amnesty countdown across a map change.
-4. **The traps.** Butterfingers is exercised; the two spawning traps are not, and they are the ones that depend on the precache.
-5. **The known map facts**, from `game/README.md`. `c2a3d`'s mid-mission
-   `player_weaponstrip` is the first thing to test, and how `c1a0d` actually grants the HEV suit is the first thing to find out.

-Data work with no game side to it, parked until the above is done: the map divisions are much finer than the Sven project's (96 against 35), so the `map_reached` set wants a pass for whether every one of them earns a check.
+Data work with no game side to it, still open: the map divisions are much finer than the Sven project's (96 against 35), so the `map_reached` set wants a pass for whether every one of them earns a check.
 Regenerating keeps existing ids and appends new ones, so it can happen whenever.